pcmichaud/micro/docs/_sources/risque_en.rst.txt

    .. math::
       u(Z) > pu(X) + (1-p)u(Y).

 A function :math:`u` which fits this inequality needs to be concave (see the math tools).
 In statistics, this result is Jensen's inequality which arises when the function is concave.
-The risk loving case corresponds to a convex function.
+The risk-loving case corresponds to a convex function.

 .. figure:: /images/risk_concave.png
    :scale: 75